KERDI-BOARD by Schluter is one of the best ways to waterproof a shower.

 Repeat this process until the entire board is installed on the framing.

-I almost forgot to tell you this, but we actually used pieces of leftover KERDI-BOARD in this project.
+I actually used pieces of leftover KERDI-BOARD in this project.
 Some of the boards didn’t fit the entire length of the main wall.

 But that’s not a problem.
 You can cut KERDI-BOARD to any custom size with a utility knife.
 It’s easier to cut than drywall.